pleonex/blog/content/home/experience.md

   * OMG IDL to C# mapping specifiction.

   <br/>
-  For two years, I was part of the support team.
+  For two years, I worked with the support team.

   * Answer technical questions.
   * Debug issues on-site and in remote video-calls.